 - 1/2 tbsp maple syrup

 - Transfer the raw chickpeas to a large bowl and cover with cold water so the water is approximately 2 inches above the chickpeas.
 Cover with a plate and leave to soak for 8 hours or overnight.

-- The next day, drain and thoroughly rinse the chickpeas, and roughly chop the onion.
-Add both to a food processor along with the cumin, ground coriander, cayenne pepper, garlic puree, fresh coriander, fresh parsley, and generous pinches of salt and pepper.
+- The next day, drain and thoroughly rinse the chickpeas, then pat them dry with a tea towel.
+Roughly chop the onion.
+Add both to a food processor along with the baking powder, cumin, ground coriander, cayenne pepper, garlic puree, fresh coriander, fresh parsley, and generous pinches of salt and pepper.
 Process until the ingredients have mostly broken down, but stop before the mix becomes a puree.
 Test the consistency by shaping a handful into a ball.
 If it doesn’t hold together, then process the mix a little more.
+You could also try adding breadcrumbs if the mixture is too wet.
 Place the falafel mixture in the fridge while you carry out the next step.

 - Add an inch of vegetable oil to a frying pan on a low – medium heat and leave to heat.

 - Test if the oil is hot by adding a tiny amount of the falafel mixture.
+If the mixture sizzles, it’s ready.
 Once the oil is hot, remove the falafel mixture from the fridge and shape it into 15 or so balls.
 Carefully add the balls to the hot oil (we use a metal ladle) and fry for 5-7 minutes on each side until brown and crispy.
 Make sure the falafels aren’t touching (you may need to fry them in 2 or 3 batches).

 - Remove the falafels from the pan and transfer to a plate lined with kitchen paper.
 Use another piece of kitchen paper to pat each falafel, removing as much oil as possible.